Former Goldman director will not testify in ongoing insider trading trial

 The letter is in direct contradiction to a statement made on Friday afternoon by Gary Naftalis, Gupta's lawyer, in which he said it would be ‘highly likely' that his client would testify.

-Gupta, the former worldwide head of McKinsey, is accused of revealing corporate secrets to his former partner Raj Rajaratnam, founder of Galleon hedge fund.
+Gupta, the former worldwide head of McKinsey, is accused of revealing corporate secrets to his former business partner Raj Rajaratnam, founder of Galleon hedge fund.

 Prosecutors estimate that Galleon made $13.5m and avoided $3.8m in taxes based on Gupta's alleged tips.
 He denies wrongdoing.